Support us

 Shoreline IT

-The second event was a fantastic Fundraising Cricket Day at Colehill Sports and Social Club in support of In Jolly Good Company.
-Local businesses competed on the pitch, and the community turned out in great numbers to enjoy the free, family-friendly event.
+Their second event was a Fundraising Cricket Day at Colehill Sports and Social Club, where local businesses competed on the pitch and the community came together to enjoy a free, family-friendly day.

 Fundraisers who’ve helped us in the past…